 Clearly the fifth condition implies the fourth, so it suffices to show that the second condition implies the fifth.
 For that, see this blog comment by Denis-Charles Cisinski.
-An alternative proof can be found in (Gepner-Kock).
+An alternative proof can be found in (Gepner-Kock 12).

-Comparing the third and the fifth item in prop.
-1 notice that the projective and the injective model structure on simplicial presheaves are Quillen equivalent (as discussed at model structure on functors.)
+Comparing the third and the fifth item in theorem 1 notice that the projective and the injective model structure on simplicial presheaves are Quillen equivalent (as discussed at model structure on functors.)

-Therefore prop.
-1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”
+Therefore theorem 1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”

 It seems that Chris Kapulkin is close to establishing an actual equivalence, in a suitable sense, between homotopy type theories (without possibly univalence) and presentable locally Cartesian closed -Categories, in higher analogy of the relation between type theory and category theory (see there for more).